House Trunk Room Storage

 Accessing Trunk Room Storage

 Access to trunk rooms is limited to before and after breaks.
 Trunk rooms will be open the first day students arrive in the fall.
-If students need access in addition to these times during the academic year they must contact their HR/HC 48 hours beforehand to make an appointment.
+If students need access at other times during the academic year, they must contact their HR/HC 48 hours beforehand to make an appointment.

 Trunk rooms will be closed for the academic year on the Saturday after the last day of spring finals.
 Students must have all their belongings stored by this day or have alternate storage options.